justomont/SlicerSEEGRecon/README.md

 This is a 3D Slicer extension for semi-automatic placement of stereo electroencephalography (SEEG) from Annotation Markups.

+## System requierements

+- Operative system: Windows 11, MacOS BigSur v11.6.
+Not tested in Linux, but assumed to work.
+- Software: 3D Slicer v5.0.3 (and newer versions).

 ## Installation

 1. Download 3D Slicer from [https://download.slicer.org](https://download.slicer.org/).